Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Discussion

-Several areas of future work are planned to extend BBM to a wider variety of settings and introduce new capabilities.
+Several areas of future work are planned to address these limitations and extend the capabilities of BBM.
 These include transfer learning to adapt priors to new populations without large training samples, algorithms for computationally efficient spatial modeling to enhance accuracy and power, inclusion of covariates and nuisance effects such as site and scanner, and mixture priors for heterogeneous populations.
-All extensions will be implemented in {BayesBrainMap} as they are developed.
+All extensions will be implemented in the \texttt{BayesBrainMap} R package as they are developed.
+We also plan to derive and share topography and connectivity priors from other publicly available resources to facilitate the use of Bayesian brain mapping for personalized functional brain mapping in a wider variety of populations.